kevikoech/blender_addon_tutorial/readme.rst

 Intended Audience
 =================

 This tutorial is designed to help technical artists or developers learn to extend blender.
-A programming background isn't necessary but you will need to have done at least a basic python tutorial.
+An understanding of the basics of python is expected for those working through this tutorial.

+(JN: NOTE) I WILL HAVE TO ADD A SECTION TO OUR QUICKSTART ON RUNNING SCRIPTS FROM THE TEXT EDITOR.
+I ADDED A PREREQ FOR THIS BUT THE DOCS FOR THIS DONT REALLY EXIST ANYWHERE.

 Prerequisites